tlwilliams895/curriculum-docs/src/building/working.rst

 ~~~~~~~~~~~~~~~~~~~

 All Education Team staff should have push permission for the
-repositories that they’re working on.
+repositories that they're working on.
 Pushing changes to the GitHub repo
 will automatically deploy the new files.

 .. warning::

    Changes to GitHub Pages sites can take several minutes to be reflected.
-If you push and don’t see your change, wait a few minutes and do a hard refresh of the page.
+If you push and don't see your change, wait a few minutes and do a hard refresh of the page.